Profiting By Integrating Electronic Waste Into The Circular Economy

 While some components are being reused in the current system, it’s unclear to what degree, and the majority is most certainly lost.

-Recycling technologies are constantly developing capacity and capability in order to increase yields and lower the environmental impacts of recycling components from the technology sector.
-For the metals in electronics, new technologies include hydrometallurgy and pyrometallurgy.
+Recycling technologies are continually developing capacity and capability to increase yields and reduce the environmental impacts of recycling components from the technology sector.
+For metals in electronics, new technologies such as hydrometallurgy and pyrometallurgy contribute to circular services that maximize material recovery.

-For plastics, it is important to consider the design of both the products and components to allow for easy identification and separations of polymers.
+For plastics, it is important to consider the design of both products and components to enable easy identification and separation of polymers.
 Once this has been achieved, the technology now exists to create recycled polymers that are of similar quality to new.

-Companies will also suffer from far fewer supply chain issues by using recycled materials, compared to sourcing virgin materials, many of which bring with them reputational risks linked to human rights abuses and environmental degradation.
+Companies will also experience far fewer supply chain issues by using recycled materials than by sourcing virgin materials, many of which carry reputational risks linked to human rights abuses and environmental degradation.

 NWA Helps Technology Clients Reconceptualize Waste